TonyM1958/covid19/README.md

 ## Process
 The analysis takes daily data from the [European Centre for Disease Prevention and Control (ECDC)](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide), updated for the previous day around 12 noon UK time.
 A further update to UK data is made around 5pm when daily figures are published.

 The raw number of new cases and deaths reported each day can be erratic, making it difficult to detect the peak correctly.
 To allow for this, the analysis generates a smoothed data set that is the daily average for a sliding window.
-By default, the window is 9 days i.e. a specific days average looks across 4 days before, the current day and 4 days after.
+The window used is 7 days i.e. a specific days average looks across 3 days before, the current day and 3 days after.

 Within the smoothed data, the analysis tries to identify key dates:
 * Start date: when 50 cases have been reported